Soil & Water Resources Management for Combating Desertification in Drylands under Climate Change

 Soil and Water Resources

-Water Resources Mobilization and Management
+2-WRM: Water Resources Mobilization and Management

 Addressing sustainable techniques for soil fertility restoration, erosion control, water harvesting, efficient irrigation, and land rehabilitation.